myxsan/2DRunnerSideProject/README.md

 # 2DRunnerSideProject
-In this repo, I will create a 2D runner game (a side project) .
-Inspired by Jetpack Joyride
+In this repo, I created a 2D runner game prototype.